Friday, March 14, 2025

 2025-26 Enrollment predictions

 Even in the face of massive turmoil across U.S. higher education as a result of Trump administration criticism, funding cuts, and executive orders, early indications are that applications are up for 2025-26.
 The 4% rise may partially be the result of increasing use of the common application.
 However, the increasing number of applications from underrepresented populations and lower socioeconomic backgrounds continues the trend of diversification seen in 2024-25.
 The 2025-26 applications for underrepresented students rose 12% which contributed to a surprising 5% increase in prospective domestic students versus a proportional 1% decline in international students.
+A counter-indication is that, although underrepresented student applications increased, fewer have been admitted.
+As fewer selective colleges report racial make-up it will be increasingly difficult to track diversity in enrollment.

-Student Affairs NOW started the Current Campus Context podcasts series to help student affairs education navigate the complicated array of issues ahead.
+Student Affairs NOW started the Current Campus Context podcasts series to help student affairs educators navigate the complicated array of issues ahead.
 Suggestions in the 2nd episode included advising students as they attempt to discern and express opposition and relating campus issues to broader political eras and movements.
-Judiciary branch responses to campus issues is essential and, thus far, legal challenges have been successful in blocking the most egregious violations of separate of powers conventions and caselaw.
+Judiciary branch responses to campus issues is essential and, thus far, legal challenges have been successful in blocking the most egregious violations of separation of powers conventions and caselaw.

 No comments: